Croome Court

 Croome Court is a mid-18th-century Neo-Palladian mansion surrounded by extensive landscaped parkland at Croome D'Abitot, near Upton-upon-Severn in south Worcestershire, England.
-The mansion and park were designed by Lancelot "Capability" Brown for the 6th Earl of Coventry, and they were Brown's first landscape design and first major architectural project.
+The mansion and park were designed by Lancelot "Capability" Brown for George Coventry, 6th Earl of Coventry, and they were Brown's first landscape design and first major architectural project.
 Some of the mansion's rooms were designed by Robert Adam.
 St Mary Magdalene's Church, Croome D'Abitot that sits within the grounds of the park is now owned and cared for by the Churches Conservation Trust.

 The mansion house is owned by Croome Heritage Trust and leased to the National Trust, which operates it as a tourist attraction.
 The National Trust owns the surrounding parkland, which is also open to the public.

 Location

 Croome Court is located near to Croome D'Abitot, in Worcestershire, near Pirton, Worcestershire.
 The wider estate was established on lands that were once part of the royal forest of Horewell.
 Traces of these older landscapes, such as unimproved commons and ancient woodlands, can be found across the former Croome Estate.